nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * The `INDEX` refers to the index number shown on the displayed menu list.
 * `INDEX` must be a positive integer and must not exceed the size of the menu list.
-* `Quantity` can be specified to indicate the number of item to be added.
+* `QUANTITY` can be specified to indicate the number of item to be added.
 Otherwise, it adds one quantity of the item at the specified index.

 Examples:
 * `add 1 1`: add item at INDEX 1, of QUANTITY 1.